fdbozzo/foxbin2prg/.github/CONTRIBUTING.md

 ## Bug report?
 - Please check  [issues](https://github.com/fdbozzo/foxbin2prg/issues) if the bug is reported
 - If you're unable to find an open issue addressing the problem, open a new one.
 Be sure to include a title and clear description, as much relevant information as possible, and a code sample or an executable test case demonstrating the expected behavior that is not occurring.
+- Please add your current configuration creating a config file via `DO FOXBIN2PRG.PRG WITH '-C','path-to-source\FoxBin.cfg'`. **Do not include your normal config**

 ### Did you write a patch that fixes a bug?
 - Open a new GitHub merge request with the patch.